sunpy/sunpy/docs/tutorial/maps.rst

 Cropping Maps and Combining Pixels
 ==================================

-It analyzing images of the Sun, we often want to choose a smaller portion of the full disk to look at more closely.
+In analyzing images of the Sun, we often want to choose a smaller portion of the full disk to look at more closely.
 Let's use the region of interest we defined above to crop out that portion of our image.

 .. plot::